Diversity in Engineering Student Experience

 Meet the Students

-Maura McDonagh, a current senior in Biomedical Engineering and Communication Arts discusses her experience as an undergrad in the College of Engineering, and the path she chose at UW-Madison.
+Maura McDonagh, a Biomedical Engineering and Communication Arts double major discusses her experience as an undergrad in the College of Engineering, and the path she chose at UW-Madison.

 “Make sure to have fun.
 College isn’t just about learning in the classroom.
 It’s a unique experience and a unique time…Go out of your way to experience new things.
 Meet new people.
 Spend time with people that are completely different from you.
 Take risks.
 While you need to work hard and take care of business academically, you have so much opportunity to expand your horizons.” – Nate Holton, Class of 2006